danBhentschel/techio-practical-linq/markdowns/bounded_generators.md

 }
 ```

 Unlike with the previous examples, we don't need to break out of the `foreach` loop.
-It will complete normally at the end of the 5 value sequence.
+It will complete normally at the end of the 5-value sequence.